$0 Extra Fee Eye Exams for Seniors

 2. Have regular physical exams to check for diabetes and high blood pressure.

 If left untreated, these diseases can cause eye problems.
 In particular, diabetes and high blood pressure can lead to conditions such as diabetic retinopathy, macular degeneration, glaucoma and ocular hypertension.
+Remember, Eye Exams for Seniors are free with the appropriate coverage.

 3. Look for warning signs of changes in your vision.